-If the Liberator has just one DataSource feeding it updates at a high rate, you may be able to improve performance by configuring more than one connection to the DataSource, Each connection will use a separate thread, so the updates will be spread across multiple threads.
-For how to configure multiple connections to a single DataSource see "Multiple connections to a DataSource" on page 105.
+- If the Liberator has just one DataSource feeding it updates at a high rate, you may be able to improve performance by configuring more than one connection to the DataSource, and ensuring each connection uses a separate thread.
+The updates are then spread across multiple threads.
+For details of how to configure multiple connections to a single DataSource. see "Multiple connections to a DataSource" on page 106. - You may need to experiment to determine the optimum configuration for the DataSource connection threads.
+You will need to balance the performance gains against memory usage, taking into account the number of client session threads (see "Client session threads" on page 144), and the number of CPUs on which those threads can run.